 We’ll also explain the local succession law, which imposes forced heirship, and how you can avoid it.

-Blevins Franks has been advising UK nationals moving to Europe for 45 years and have had an established office in Paphos for 20 years now.
-We provide integrated, cross-border advice on taxation, estate planning, investing, and pensions.
+Blevins Franks has been advising UK nationals moving to Europe for 50 years and have had an established office in Paphos for over 20 years.
+We provide integrated, cross-border advice on taxation, estate planning, investing and pensions.